TheDanielKogan/Minesweeper/README.md

+# <!> WARNING <!>
+	The release of this application does not currently work as the letter recognizing library I am using is not currently allowed to be used outside of Visual Studio.
+Therefore, if you would like to run this program, please do so by importing this solution into visual studio.

 # Information:
 	This application is a my own rendition of the popular game 'Minesweeper' Either flag all the bombs are click away all the remaining tiles to win